JorgeMiguelGomes/Legislativas2022/README.md

 ### APPS
 Here you can find some Python apps that explore the datasets

-1. Sunburst creates a Sunburst visualization bu electoral circle, party, type of candidate, and candidate name
+1. sunburst.py creates a Sunburst visualization bu electoral circle, party, type of candidate, and candidate name
+2. color_discrete_map.py is a color sequence that can be adapted to other projects.
+With contains a dictionary of all parties running for the 2022 elections, and the respective logo color.
+The color was picked from the official website or wikipedia page.

 ### CONTENT
 This folder contains video and images for reference